A benchmark for computational analysis of animal behavior, using animal-borne tags: Data Availability

 \section{Data Availability}

-The datasets listed in Table~\ref{summarytable} (both raw and formatted for the benchmark) are publicly available on Zenodo (doi: 10.5281/zenodo.7947104).
-The model results used to create Figures~\ref{all_results}, \ref{supplement_precision_recall_results}, and other plots of model performance, as well as the supplementary plots based on hyperparameter optimization, are also available at the same repository.
+The datasets generated and/or analysed during the current study are available in the Zenodo repository, (doi: 10.5281/zenodo.7947104).
+All model results used to create the figures are also available at the same repository.
 Code used to format the datasets is available at \url{https://github.com/earthspecies/BEBE-datasets/}.
 Code used to implement, train, and evaluate models is available at \url{https://github.com/earthspecies/BEBE/}.